Sushilverma002/EZ-Test-solution-by-sushil/README.md

 ### Attention please

-Before deployment please created a .env file inside the root directory and place the shared **.env** file inside it.
+Before deployment please created a .env file inside the root directory and place the shared **.env** creditional inside it, for refrence **.env.example** file was there.